shantnu/Path/content/why-the-f-doesnt-god-answer-prayers.md

 There are multiple answers to this.

 The 1st is: God is not something "out there".
-There is no "me here, God there, God help poor me" scenario.
+There is no *me here, God there, God help poor me* scenario.
 We are what we worship.

 That said, there is a universal intelligence, a higher force, something that is bigger than us, and that we can ask for help, if we are in a state of peace and silence.